Del Rio Jury Instructions

 I Received A Questionnaire

 I Received A Summons

 I Want To Be Excused

 You will report to the first floor jury assembly room.

 Get Driving Directions to the Del Rio Courthouse:

 - ENTERING COURTHOUSE:

 - Please do not bring cell phones in the courthouse.
-Our court security officers will collect them upon entry.
+Cell phones are prohibited.
 Additionally, you will be asked to remove any metal objects before passing through the metal detectors.

 - YOUR SUMMONS: